 When carried out correlation test run among the three variables it was found that intention (short term motivation) to engage in farming was found to be significant with opinion of JJK training at 0.01 level.
-Probably reason might be that with attending of the JJK training program, trainee received advocate amount information regarding agriculture practices, techniques and latest information, how farming can have a scope for income generation sources in par to other service sectors.
+Probably reason might be that with attending of the JJK training program, trainee received adequate amount of information regarding agriculture practices, techniques and latest information, how farming can have a scope for income generation sources to other service sectors.

 Whereas Aspiration was found to be non-significant with opinion of JJK.
 Probably reason might be that the participants of Jai Jawan Kisan training programme would like to establish enterprises but their financial stability is not supporting to establish their ventures in long term motivation.
-If participants are supported by giving subsidies or recognizing Jai Jawan Kisan training program certificate to provide support with ongoing schemes like ACABC, SHG, STRY etc will help them to establish enterprises through provision of subsidy, more awareness regarding activities/opportunities from production to post harvest management activities and nearer industrial connectivity through proper transportation at rural areas.
+If participants are supported by giving subsidies or recognizing Jai Jawan Kisan training program certificate to provide support with ongoing schemes like ACABC, SHG, STRY etc will help them to establish enterprises through provision of subsidy and more awareness regarding activities/opportunities from production to post harvest management activities can be brought to their awarenessrather than just limiting farming as production to production.